-Zucchini pineapple bread is so amazing!!
-The best way to make zucchini bread super moist and brings in a great sweetness naturally with added pineapple.
+This Zucchini pineapple bread recipe is so amazing!!
+The best way to make moist zucchini bread with fruit in it!
+Each slice brings a great sweetness naturally with added pineapple.
+You need to try this for breakfast or dessert this week.

-It had been a long time since I made zucchini bread but when summer arrives we have a lot of zucchini in our garden and the more great recipes the better.
-For years I made it like everyone else out of the “red cookbook” but then changed it to this zucchini pineapple bread, it’s pretty amazing! (originally published 5/16)
+It had been a long time since I made zucchini bread but when summer arrives we have a lot of it in our garden and the more great recipes the better.
+For years I made it like everyone else out of the “red cookbook” but then changed it to this zucchini pineapple bread, it’s pretty amazing! (affiliate links present)

-It had been a long time since I made moist zucchini bread but when summer arrives we have a lot in our vegetable garden.
+It had been a long time since I made a loaf of this but when summer arrives we have a lot of zucchini in our vegetable garden.
 The more you grow, the more great recipes you can make each season.
 Yes you can buy them in the store too.

 Why I include pineapple is that you can use less oil, it brings an added sweetness, and makes it more moist too.
 I guess I just also love all the island flavors too because I was born in Hawaii and it was everywhere.
 Of course diced from fresh is OH so good but canned is just easier.

 Use the tidbits from the can or you can chop up larger pieces into about that size.
 I’ve modified this recipe several times throughout the year but this one is just spot on and haven’t altered it since.